Get crafty this Christmas with these DIY projects for teenagers in the house!

 Make any shape you want in any color you want, use glow in the dark beads, just get creative with it.

-For this craft, you’ll need clear pony beads (like these), some metal cookie cutters, and clear fishing line to hang them.
+For this craft, you’ll need clear pony beads (like these), some metal cookie cutters, and a clear fishing line to hang them.
 Make sure you’re safe, as this does involve melting plastic and can result in vapors!

 Our final craft on the list also uses beads, but there’s no melting involved.
 Instead, you’ll embrace traditional beading methods to make some sparkly, minimal, gorgeous snowflakes to hang on your tree.